 Take each of these core processes and break them down into simple steps.
 Once complete, follow each process to test its accuracy.

 To make it easy on yourself, just pick one of these to start.
 You don’t have to get all of this down in one sitting.
 Small bites, always.

 No!
 More!
 Paper!
-We believe client-centered = a paperless law firm.
-If you want a manual that is easily accessible for all team members—remote or in-office—there are options available beyond the traditional word processing document.
+We believe client-centered equals a paperless law firm.
+Create a manual that is easily accessible for all team members—remote or in-office.
+There are options available beyond the traditional word processing document.